Wholesale Hardshell Spinner Luggage Sets | Custom Brand & OEM

 TSA-approved locks allow US Transportation Security Administration screeners to open luggage without destroying the lock, using master keys issued exclusively to TSA and other participating government agencies.
 The two approved lock programmes are Travel Sentry (red diamond logo) and Safe Skies (blue torch logo).
 Only locks manufactured under licence from these organisations carry the approval; there is no self-certification path.

 Travel Sentry and Safe Skies licences are held by lock manufacturers, not luggage manufacturers.
 Common approved suppliers include Sinox (Taiwan), Desired Tools (China), and Brainerd (US-branded, China-made).
-A luggage factory assembles a licenced lock bought from one of these suppliers — the factory itself does not hold the TSA approval.
+A luggage manufacturer assembles a licenced lock bought from one of these suppliers — the factory itself does not hold the TSA approval.

 For EU markets, TSA locks are not required by regulation but have become a consumer expectation for premium luggage.
 CE marking covers the luggage as a product (materials, safety) but does not address lock compliance — the TSA/Safe Skies certification is a separate commercial requirement.